Skip to main content

 info

-In order to make the Proxy work properly, it must be set up with one or more SDK keys.
-It will instantiate one SDK instance for each SDK key.
-In case of environment variables, the SDK keys can be specified in a JSON key-value format, where the key is the identifier of a specific SDK and the value is the actual SDK key.
-The SDK identifier part is later used in endpoint route variables to recognize which SDK must serve the given flag evaluation request.
+When using environment variables, the SDK keys can be specified as a JSON object, where the property name is the SDK identifier (the identifier of the config/environment pair whose SDK Key the underlying SDK instance is configured to use) and the property value is the actual SDK key.
+The SDK identifier part is later used in endpoint routes to recognize which SDK must serve the given flag evaluation request.

-In this case, the environment variable that sets the SDK's poll interval will be named as follows: CONFIGCAT_MY_SDK_POLL_INTERVAL.
+In this case, the environment variable that sets the corresponding SDK instance's poll interval will be named as follows: CONFIGCAT_MY_SDK_POLL_INTERVAL.

 info